ccswbs/UoGd7-Training/contentcreators.md

 # Web Editors and Content Creators
 ## Page titles
 In our Drupal 7 content management system (CMS) you give a web page a title or name when you create it.
-The specific field for this called ‘Title’.
+The specific field for this is called ‘Title’.
 It is important that this title is descriptive of what the page is about.
 It is the page title that is shown in the top of your browser and is read as the first thing on a web page by a screen reader.

 ## Text
 When writing text for web pages, consider the fact that some users cannot get an overview of a page visually, as opposed to structurally.
 Make sure that pages are divided into logical sections each given a heading that is descriptive of the section.
 You can use several levels of headings: Heading 1, Heading 2, etc. so that assistive technologies can render them as headings).